jinhunkim93/attentionIsAllYouNeed/README.md

 Decoder DropOut Probability : Probability value to set a value to zero

 Position Wise Feed ForwardInner Layer Inner Layer Dimension : Original paper set this value to 2048

+Basics of Training a Model

+Data Types
+Training Data
+Validation Data
+Testing Data

+What does the reader need to first understand this paper?

+What is a Tensor?
+Basics of Pytorch

+The Goal of the Repo is provide an introduction to Machine Learning World.
+It will guide the average Joe step-by-step through the paper "Attention is All You Need".
+I suggest having a copy of the original paper in hand as the Code structure closely mimics the naming convention and we will also be referring to it repeatedly.

+Set Up Phase

+Data Preprocessing
+    Input :
+    Output:
+    User Defined Constants: Dmodel

+    Byte-Pair Encoding

+    Batch by same sequence (sentence) length.

+    Embedding (3.4 Embeddings and Softmax)

+        Implementation: PreProcessing/wordEmbedding

+    Positional Encoding (Section 3.5 Positional Encoding)

+        Implementation: PreProcessing/positionalEncoding.py

+Transformer
+    Input :
+    Output:

+    Encoder
+        Input :
+        Output:

+    Decoder
+        Input :
+        Output:

+    CleanUp
+        Input :
+        Output: